Skin cancer in Australia:

 How do I know that a skin cancer has been removed following non-surgical treatment?

-We perform laser sub-surface imaging (OCT) at our clinic (see here).
-A scan takes less than 20 seconds and can verify removal of the cancer.
-Scanning can be done on the day of treatment and/or once the treatment wound has healed.
-It can be used following any non-invasive treatment or following curettage.
-A scan is not always necessary but is available on request if just for reassurance (see before and after scans of BCC removal in the image scroll here).
+We perform laser sub-surface imaging (OCT) at our clinic.
+A scan takes less than 30 seconds and can verify removal of the cancer.
+Scanning can be done once the treatment wound has healed.
+It can be used following any non-invasive treatment or following curettage (see before and after scans of BCC removal in the image scroll here).

 What is Bowen's Disease (SCC-in-situ)?